This post contains affiliate links and I may earn a commission if you make a purchase.

 Before finalizing your loans, make sure you are capable of making each payment since they do not offer forbearance programs or any payment restructuring plans.

-Refer your friends to refinance their student loan at Splash Financial and you each get a $250 bonus.
+Refer your friends to refinance their student loans at Splash Financial, and you each get a $250 bonus.